 Increase Physical Activity

-Promoting participation in physical activity among infants and young children is critical to their overall health, development of motor skills, social skills, and maintenance of healthy weight.
+Promoting participation in physical activity among infants and young children is critical to their overall health, development of motor skills, development of social skills, and maintenance of healthy weight.
 Daily physical activity promotes young children’s gross motor development and provides many health benefits.
-Some of the benefits include improved fitness and heart health, healthy bone development, improved sleep, and improved mood and sense of well-being.5
+Some of the benefits include improved fitness and heart health, healthy bone development, improved sleep, and improved mood and sense of well-being.1

-Physical activity habits learned early in life may continue in adolescence and adulthood.
+Physical activity habits learned early in life may continue into adolescence and adulthood.
 Early care and education programs can support the children they serve in the development of lifelong healthy physical activity habits.

 Increasing Physical Activity ECE Best Practices